 Promoted by and on behalf of Richard Giles Clark at 29 Glaslyn Court, Croesyceiliog, Cwmbran, Torfaen NP44 2JF Hosted by Richard Giles Clark, www.richardgclark.com, firstname.lastname@example.org

-The Council has also appointed me to represent it on several outside bodies: Bronafon Community Housing Association; Education Achievement Service; Torfaen Voluntary Alliance; Gwent Frailty Joint Board and the Congress Theatre.
+The Council now and in the past have also appointed me to represent it on several outside bodies: Bronafon Community Housing Association; Education Achievement Service; Torfaen Voluntary Alliance; Gwent Frailty Joint Board and the Congress Theatre.
 This has given me an insight into a wider range of subjects.

 That said my basic remit is as a Ward Councillor and I have to balance my Executive duties with those of serving the Community of Croesyceiliog North.
 In that role, I have frequently acted as an advocate for my constituents taking up their concerns with Council departments, residential social landlords and other outside bodies.
 Additionally I have expertise in representing residents at licensing and planning hearings.
 Where intervention has not been necessary, I have assisted with paperwork and/or signposted constituents to appropriate agencies.